geetpurohit/geetpurohit/README.md

 <h1 align="center">👋 Hi there , I am Geet Purohit </h1>

 Astrophysicist turned Data Scientist: I used to study black holes, now I just find them in datasets—both are equally mysterious and require a lot of coffee!
-In my free time I watch an unhealthy amount of anime and game.
+In my free time I watch an unhealthy amount of anime and lose LP in League of Legends.

 <h2 align="center">  🌟 Professional Highlights 🌟 </h2>